Amazon Prime Day 2022: Dozens of the best deals you can shop right now

 Crest 3D Whitestrips teeth whitening kit (44 pc.): $30

-Why wait until Amazon Prime Day to give yourself a sparkling smile?
-This pack of 44 Crest whitestrips -- that's 22 treatments in total -- promises to get your teeth significantly whiter in just 20 days.
-Plus, it's safe on enamel.
+Prime members save big on this pack of 44 Crest Whitestrips -- that's 22 treatments in total.
+Crest promises the strips will get your teeth significantly whiter in just 20 days.
+Plus, they're billed as safe on enamel.

 Crest 3D Whitestrips teeth whitening kit, $30 (reduced from $46)